visol/ext-sentry_client/README.md

 }
 ```

-To retrieve the DNS value, the following priority will be applied:
+To retrieve the DNS setting, the following priorities will be applied:

 1. The global environment variable,
 2. PHP configuration,
-3. Finally, the configuration from the Extension Manager.
+3. Finally, the value from the Extension Manager.

 Development
 -----------